Camp Policies

 Cancellation & Refunds

-For withdrawals more than 21 days before the first day of a camp week, we will refund your tuition minus the non-refundable deposit(s).
-For withdrawals within 14-21 days of the first day of camp, we will refund 50% of the tuition, less the deposit.
-We do not refund withdrawals within 14 days of the first day of camp.
+- Summer Camp: For withdrawals more than 3 months (90 days) before the first day of your scheduled camp week, we will refund your tuition less the non-refundable deposit(s).
+For withdrawal within 2 months (60 days) of the first day of your camp week, we will refund 50% of the tuition, less the deposit(s).
+We do not refund withdrawals less than 1 month (30 days) from the first day of your camp week.

-We do not refund camper absences of less than two full days.
-We will consider refunds on a case-by-case basis if a camper has to miss two full days or more of camp unexpectedly.
+We do not give refunds if a camper misses one day due to illness or dismissal.
+We will consider refunds case-by-case if a camper misses two or more days due to unforeseen circumstances.
 We ask that adults notify us of their camper’s absence by phone or email as soon as possible.

 If your camper is sick, we ask that you keep them home until they have not experienced any of the following symptoms for at least 24 hours: